CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/Business_Application.md

 **- Applied metrology for the slot machines**

 Slot machines are the most popular gambling options in casinos.
-Their simplicity and the appeal of a game of fair chances attract customers resulting in about 70% of the average casino income.
+Their simplicity and the appeal of a game of fair chances attract customers resulting in about 70% of the average casino income in the US.

-## Potential cusomers in these areas
+## Potential customers in these areas

 **- Casinos**

 **- Slot machines manufacturers**

-**- Gaming Control Board**
+**- Gaming Control Boards**

+For US, each state is governed by different regulations.
+As a result, depending on the state, you will find different agencies, i.e. Nevada Gaming Commission and Control Board, New York State Gaming Commission and others.

 ## Presentation of the value proposition of our innovation to the potential customer